-The insectivorous birds of the Karoo tend to be resident and territorial, whereas most of the seed-eaters are nomadic, moving about widely in search of dense patch-For birds that must construct a nest, camouflaging the es of seed which appear following localized thundershowsite is of the utmost importance.
-Species such as Sclater's ers.
-These divergent life-styles have a significant influand Stark's larks, as well as the Grey-backed Finchlark, ence on the outcome of the deadly game of nest hiding surround the protruding twigs and bits of nest lining with and nest seeking.
-Because residents patrol the same a rim of pebbles from their gravelly nest environment.
-The restricted beat every day of the year, they develop Black-eared Finchlark prefers slightly sandier substrates and a detailed knowledge of predator activity within their it has the extraordinary habit of collecting dozens of sandrelatively small territories.
-This enables them to select encrusted webs of buckspoor spiders (Seothyra spp.) to pack safer sites for their nests.
-On the other hand, nomads are around the rim of its nest.
-My efforts to test the different continually on the move and have to take pot-luck in \square their choice of nest site.
+The insectivorous birds of the Karoo tend to be resident and territorial, whereas most of the seed-eaters are nomadic, moving about widely in search of dense patches of seed which appear following localized thundershowers.
+These divergent life-styles have a significant influence on the outcome of the deadly game of nest hiding and nest seeking.
+Because residents patrol the same restricted beat every day of the year, they develop a detailed knowledge of predator activity within their relatively small territories.
+This enables them to select safer sites for their nests.
+On the other hand, nomads are continually on the move and have to take pot-luck in their choice of nest site.
 They consequently lose twice as many nests to predation as do their resident counterparts.
 Nomads are able to compensate for these losses, to some extent, by avoiding areas experiencing drought and following the thunderclouds to greener pastures where conditions are more favourable for breeding.

-AFRICA - BIRDS & BIRDING
+32 NESTING STRATEGIES AFRICA - BIRDS & BIRDING APRIL/MAY 1999